 I turned around the corner to see the clouds building up in front of me, Ryan's blue canopy disappearing into them.
 Soon I was engulfed by the clouds, a disorientating and apprehensive few seconds.
 I knew the rock pillars were far away on either side of me and I was far above the ground, but flying blind was an intimidating experience.
 I aimed for the fields with a lone shepherd’s hut just below the waterfalls, landing next to the bridge I had filled my water bottle at yesterday morning.
 Ryan and I were ecstatic.
 We looked back at the summit of Piz Badile only to see it was completely engulfed by clouds, just like it was the day before.
 The mountain only gave us a small window to jump, and we were fortunate to take it.

 Tim is a member of the Jöttnar Pro Team.
-His specialism is technical alpinism, usually followed by a BASE jump descent.
-Read more about Tim here.
+Read more about him here.